What to do in Rhodes

 Snorkelling and diving

-Best snorkeling spots:
+Best snorkelling spots:

 • Agathi Beach

-• St. Paul's Bay in Lindos
+• St Paul’s Bay in Lindos

 • Traganou Beach